getgems-io/nft-contracts/swap.md

 # Swap
-Contract for exchanging nft for nft, it is also supports exchanges of multiple nft.
+Contract for exchanging nft for nft, it is also supports exchanges of multiple nft and surcharge in toncoin.
 Contract supports marketplace commission, it can be included for any participant of exchange.

 Marketplace or one of swap participants should deploy contract with definition of conditions.